 Much of my time with the Silverado was accomplished on smooth pavement, although one stretch of gravel road and a patch of clay slough allowed me to make the switch to 4×4, a transition accomplished in under 10 seconds with a flick of the dial.
 Throughout my romp, 4H was the choice with 4Lo at the ready, although it was never needed.
 The Silverado maintained its grip and composure throughout my all-too-short adventure.

 What I really wanted to do was repeat the off-road experience I had the previous week in a Nissan Titan XD, an Arizona adventure with its share of ascensions, berms, and declensions.
 Alas, time was not on my side, but I must say I doubt there is much terrain beyond the Silverado’s reach.

 Chevrolet makes carrying payload a snap with that capacity topping one ton in most models.
 All models come with standard rail protectors as well as an available spray-in bedliner.
 You can also get LED under-rail box lights and moveable tie-downs in a bid to better see what you’re doing and have the flexibility needed for whatever you’re carrying.
 The CornerStep (side step) bumpers along with the pocket hand grips enhance ease of bed access and egress.

 One important fact about pickup truck shopping is that brand loyalty is strong, especially as owners fiercely defend their respective brands.
 Still, there is always a segment of people willing to make a switch and that’s something the truck brands work diligently to minimize.
-In the Silverado, Chevrolet continues to provide a model that refuses to play second fiddle to anyone, especially the Ford F-150 and the Ram 1500 series.
+In the Silverado, Chevrolet continues to provide a model that refuses to play second fiddle to anyone, especially the and the Ram 1500 series.